Dr. John Valliant

 Dr. Daniel Hernández Valdés is a postdoctoral researcher at McMaster University under the supervision of Dr. Saman Sadeghi.
 Daniel studied Radiochemistry at the Higher Institute of Technologies and

-Applied Sciences (InSTEC), University of Havana where he finished his master's degree in 2015.
+Applied Sciences (InSTEC), University of Havana.
 He received his PhD in Chemistry in 2020 from the University of Zurich.
 During this time, he worked under the supervision of Prof. Roger Alberto in the fundamental organometallic chemistry of technetium and rhenium and in artificial photosynthesis.
 His current research concerns topics related to new radiofluorination methods and the synthesis and evaluation of new potential radiopharmaceuticals of 99mTc.

 Dr. Paul Schaffer